atoates/router_logger/docs/RMS-OAUTH-SETUP.md

 2. You should see a success toast: "Successfully authenticated with RMS!"
 3. The button should now show:
    - ✓ **Connected to RMS**
-   - Scopes: devices:read monitoring:read statistics:read...
+   - Scopes: devices:read monitoring:read statistics:read
    - **Disconnect** button

 ### D. Verify Data Ingestion